-The performance of the treasury management function will be measured by comparing the average daily interest receivable on investments with the average Bank of England Base Rate.
+The performance of the treasury management function will be measured by comparing the average daily interest receivable on investments with the average 7-day rate for local authorities.
 Performance is monitored on a quarterly basis in a report to the Treasurer from the Chief Accountant, and at intervals according to the arrangements specified in TMP 6 - Reporting Requirements and Management Information Arrangements.